Save America

-The Save America PAC is a leadership political action committee founded and controlled by Donald Trump, the 45th and 47th President of the United States.
+Save America is a leadership political action committee founded and controlled by the first presidency of Donald Trump and second presidency of Donald Trump.
 It has been Trump's primary fundraising and political spending arm since he completed his first term in office.
 The PAC has spent more than $60 million on legal fees for the President and his allies since 2020, when it was created.

 History

 President Donald Trump founded and controls the Save America leadership political action committee (leadership PAC).
 Save America was founded and registered with the Federal Election Commission on November 9, 2020, two days after the 2020 presidential election results were declared, when Joe Biden defeated Trump.
 Its treasurer is Bradley T. Crate, who had been Trump's campaign treasurer.
 It is located in Arlington, Virginia.

 Save America has been Trump's primary fundraising and political spending arm since he left office.
 ABC News wrote that Trump and his allies "have consistently pushed supporters to donate to the PAC, often using false claims about the 2020 election and soliciting donations to rebuke the multiple investigations into the former president, his business dealings, and his actions on Jan.
 6."